Skip to main content

 Students will:

-- Demonstrate a collaborative effort in designing the idea
+• Demonstrate a collaborative effort in developing the design

 Collaborators